he Historian is rife with incredible coincidences and unbelievable plot twists,

 Rossi has an assistant, Paul, who is actually the main character of this story.
 Paul realizes he must find

-the tomb of Dracula so he can rescue him.
-Because if Rossi is bitten three times, he will be turned into a vampire himself!
+the tomb of Dracula so he can rescue Rossi.
+If Paul waits too long and Rossi is bitten three times by Dracula, then Rossi will be turned into a vampire himself!
 It takes months

 for Paul to finally reach Rossi, and yet Dracula still hasn't gotten around to administering the third bite.
 Nevertheless, Paul drives